michi-992/OnePage_Search_Application/README.md

 ### Main Page

-- API Endpoint: GET '/searchItems/user/{username}', POST '/searchItems/user/{username}/add'
+- API Endpoint:
+  - GET `/api/searchItems/user/{username}`
+  - POST `/api/searchItems/user/{username}/add`
+  - GET  `/api/recipes/search-by-title?title={param}`
 - Steps:
     - Navigate to the main page ('/').
-    - Enter a search term in the input field.
+    - Enter a search term (`{param}`) in the input field.
     - Click the "Search" button.
     - The search term will be added to the database and displayed in the user's search history.
-#
+    - All recipes with a title containing the search term get displayed.

 ### Admin View

-- API Endpoint: GET '/searchItems/all'
+- API Endpoint:
+  - GET `/api/searchItems/all`
 - Steps:
     - Navigate to the admin view ('/admin/search-history').
         - accessible only to users with the "ADMIN" role
-    - All search items from the database will be displayed in the admin view.
+    - All search items from the database grouped by users will be displayed in the admin view.